IlNevioIl/FakeSchoolFile/README.md

 Youre lazy at home schooling and dont want to do your exercises?
 I got u :)
 My app creates files in pdf and odt format that can not be opened.
-You can determine how big the fake file should be :)
+You can determin how big the fake file should be :)

 How to use:
 It should be self explainentory.